harelber/MaMaDroid2.0/README.md

 3. Full Statisticl STB attack
 4. Black Hole STB attack

 Each sub-folder contains 5 CV of the results of the original models and non-mentioned-in-the-original-paper models.
-The originals are depicted as _former_algs_CVnumber and the nwe ones only by the CVnumber.
+The originals are depicted as _former_algs_CVnumber and the new ones only by the CVnumber.

 ## MaMaDroid2.0
 The attached scripts run the MaMaDroid2.0 detection machine against the StB and MB attacks.

+## Attack
+The attack folder includes the template for the StB attack.